Leonardo-1107/autoMPM/README.md

 ```

 #### (1) Data preprocess
-High computer memory (>=32GB) and CPU performance required.
-This will generally take 10-20 minutes to finnish.
+High CPU performance recommanded.
+This will generally take 20 minutes to finnish.
 ```
 cd Bayesian_main/dataset/Nova
-python preprocessing.py
+python Preprocessing.py
 ```
 #### (2) Bayesian Optimization
 It may take about 5 seconds for each optimization step on the given dataset, depending on your computer’s CPU speed.